 - Select Boundaries to add to this boundary group

-- Search of Boundaries from the search box
+- A search of Boundaries from the search box

 - Select the boundary which is created above